Mountain Pass Performance - Model 3/Y kullager främre länkarm

-Mountain Pass Performance egna ord om deras bromsledningar för Model 3:
+Mountain Pass Performance egna ord om deras kullager för Model 3/Y:

 Possibly the most significant bushing replacement on the entire car, the front lower control arm bushing moves laterally significantly when cornering.
 This results in a less than direct feeling through the steering wheel, and a wallowing or wiggle as the car “takes a set” upon entering a corner.
 But it gets worse.
 As the outside wheel and tire carry most of the cornering load, this outside bushing deflects more than the inside bushing.
 This results in a change of toe and camber in the front suspension, whichreduces total front grip.